 - Select Apply and then confirm with OK.

-There are only a few VPN service providers that offer compatibility with macOS.
-NordVPN is a great option to go.
+There are only a few VPN service providers that offer great compatibility with macOS.
+NordVPN is a top option to go with in this case.

 If your VPN service does not have a dedicated app, you will need to set everything up manually using an OpenVPN GUI.